Complications of Liver Cirrhosis

 Liver cirrhosis is a term used to describe scarring of liver tissue.
-When liver tissue is damaged, scar tissue replaces the healthy tissue that is needed for some of the body’s vital tasks, including bile production, blood protein creation and the cleansing of toxins from the bloodstream.
+When liver tissue is damaged, scar tissue replaces the healthy tissue that is needed for some of the body’s vital tasks, including bile production, blood protein creation and the removal of toxins from the bloodstream.
 Nearly one in every 400 adults in the U.S. suffers from liver cirrhosis, and this condition causes close to 26,000 deaths per year.

-Causes of Liver Cirrhosis
+Causes of Liver Cirrhosis Complications

 Symptoms of Liver Cirrhosis Complications

 - Itchy skin